nclman/esp32-soil-moisture/README.md

 ## Prerequisites
 ### Hardware
-- ESP32-S2-Mini, ESP32-C3-Mini or any ESP32-based devkit should work
+- ESP32-S2-Mini, ~~ESP32-C3-Mini~~ or any ESP32-based devkit should work
+  - *DO NOT USE C3-MINI: It seems there are Wifi connectivity issues with the early WeMos Lolin C3-Mini boards* (https://github.com/espressif/arduino-esp32/issues/6430)
 - USB connection to your host computer
 - WiFi connectivity